 Inflammatory Bowel Disease (IBD) is a chronic condition where the patient experiences reoccurring inflammation of the gastrointestinal tract, most often centered around the large intestine.

-As it is a chronic condition with relatively high prevalence, the condition gets a lot of attention from academic research groups as well as pharma companies working on solutions to increase the quality of life of these patients.
+As it is a chronic condition with a relatively high prevalence, the condition gets a lot of attention from academic research groups as well as pharma companies working on solutions to increase the quality of life of these patients.

 Inflammatory Bowel Disease (IBD) is a chronic condition where the patient experiences reoccurring inflammation of the gastrointestinal tract, most often centered around the large intestine.

-As it is a chronic condition with relatively high prevalence, the condition gets a lot of attention from academic research groups as well as pharma companies working on solutions to increase the quality of life of these patients.
+As it is a chronic condition with a relatively high prevalence, the condition gets a lot of attention from academic research groups as well as pharma companies working on solutions to increase the quality of life of these patients.

 One of the key biomarkers for IBD is Calprotectin.
 As a native protein found in neutrophils, calprotectin is an excellent biomarker for inflammation.
 The level of calprotectin in stool samples correlates well to the level of neutrophils activated, which is an indication of the level of inflammation.
 Calprotectin levels increase before any clinical symptoms manifest, making it especially useful as a biomarker for IBD.
 This means that patients can receive more effective treatment and a reduced time to remission following a relapse (Elkjaer et al., 2015).